Sitecore/jss/packages/create-sitecore-jss/src/templates/angular-xmcloud/README.md

 ### Production

-To build and run in production mode you need to have your angular app side by side with the [Node XM CLoud proxy](../node-xmcloud-proxy/).
+To build and run in production mode you need to have your angular app side by side with the [Node XM Cloud proxy](../node-xmcloud-proxy/).

-Execute the following commands.
+Execute the following commands:

-For Angular app:
+For the Angular app:
 ```shell
 npm install